 Bail for Vorhees’ last charge — violating the court order — was set at $250 by the village of Philmont Court, which Vorhees says he already paid.
 Carlucci tries to get the bail revoked, meaning Vorhees would be sent to Columbia County Jail until the charge was resolved.
 There is “no reason to believe he will show up in court” due to his penchant for disobeying court orders, Carlucci argues.

 Vorhees’ lawyer responds, arguing his client has never skipped a court date.
 Nichols decides to keep the bail as it is.

 A group of six or seven, including Jones’ father, is seated on one of the wooden pews situated behind the action of the court.
 They stride over to Jones after the proceeding concludes, surrounding her in a protective cloud, and hurry her away from Vorhees.

 The Columbia County Public Defender’s Office handles 1,300 cases at any given time, according to lead Public Defender Dominick J. Cornelius.

 These include not only felony criminal cases, but misdemeanor and violation proceedings in local courts, as well as family court cases.

-Cornelius took the helm of the Public Defender’s Office in January from Robert Linville, who led the office for two decades.
+Cornelius took the helm of the Public Defender’s Office in January from Robert Linville, who led the office since January 2013.
 He has a lengthy record of legal public service in both Columbia and neighboring Greene counties.